kamsec/eth-keylist-checker/README.md

 After any positive balance (over estimated tx fee) is found, the transaction to address defined in `secrets.json` is sent.
 After the transaciton is sent, log is saved in `logs/` directory.

-Script utilizes `threading`, `asyncio` and `sched` modules, as well as asynchronous class functions from web3.py, to minimalize delays and make possible to run it efficiently on Raspberry Pi Zero W.
+Script utilizes threading, asyncio and sched modules, as well as asynchronous class functions from web3.py, to minimalize delays and make possible to run it efficiently on Raspberry Pi Zero W.

 ## Requirements:
 - Python 3.8